*Paint Love's projects at Camp Peace this summer were sponsored by See Beautiful through their generous Milestone Grant!

 This week was also super fun for me because we had a big group of volunteers from Georgia State come to help out!
 By this week, the kids totally remember us and are so excited when Paint Love shows up.
 In fact, one 8-year-old boy told me “I was really good at my job”, talk about a confidence boost!!

 Week 4: Our last week in June, we had more GSU students join us and a brand new artist, Lauren Phillips.
 Lauren has been an elementary art school teacher for years, so we knew she would come with an exciting project!
 She came with a simple idea of making paper sculptures, just using paper, scissors, and glue.
 But as soon as Lauren showed the kids all the various ways one could use the paper, these kids’ imaginations went to work!
-We had everything from a greenhouse to a football stadium to a birdhouse!
+They created everything from a greenhouse to a football stadium to a birdhouse!

 This was another fun week for me to see the kids really dive into their work.
 One boy was being a bit of a distraction and was not participating when one of the GSU volunteers pulled him aside and began working with him.
 They started talking and all of a sudden he began making a giant roller coaster!
 He was so proud of his work, he kept coming back to check on it to make sure it was still standing.

 As I was leaving, one of the younger groups started waving goodbye.
 They have trouble remembering my name so they just call me Paint Love because I’m always wearing my bright red Paint Love shirt when I go.
 One of the girls finally remembered my name and gave me a big hug!
 She asked, “You’re coming back next week right?”
-I said “yes!
+I said, “Yes!
 And we will be making something super fun!”
-She squeezed me as tight as she could and said: “I LOVE YOU PAINT LOVE!”.
+She squeezed me as tight as she could and said: “I LOVE YOU PAINT LOVE!”

 This month has been crazy between fundraising and multiple summer events, but moments like that always give me that extra push!
 I love seeing these kids faces light up when we show up with a wagon full of art supplies.
 I’ve had so much fun working with everyone at Camp Peace and inviting new people, like our volunteers from GSU, and our two new artists to the Paint Love community!
 We love what we do, and love it, even more, when we get to share it with new people!
 So thank you all for helping us create moments like these in serving our community.
 We are so very grateful.